kstasko/notes/aws/data-analyst-cert/da-udemy-s1-collection.md

  - fully managed service with no administration
  - near real time (60 second latency minimum for non full batches)

-`You do not lose data with firehose, either it ends in your targets or you will have a recollection of all the transformation failes, delivery failures, etc in another s3 bucket`
+`You do not lose data with firehose, either it ends in your targets or you will have a recollection of all the transformation fails, delivery failures, etc in another S3 bucket`

 > How do you get all the source data into an amazon S3 bucket through Kinesis data Firhose, this is directly a feature of Firehose!